How can we help you?

 - Protect the clot — Avoid rinsing, vigorous spitting and drinking through straws for the first 24 hours.
 These actions create suction that can dislodge the clot.

-- Skip the smoke and vape — Nicotine slows healing and the suction motion of smoking can pull out the clot.
+- Skip the smoke, vape and alcohol — Nicotine and alcohol slows healing, and the suction motion of smoking can breakdown or pull out the clot.
 Try to abstain for at least 72 hours.

 - Eat soft, cool foods — Stick to yoghurt, mashed veggies and smoothies (with a spoon, no straw!) on day one.
 Crunchy or sticky foods can disturb the site.